 In Germany, only universities can award academic degrees such as a doctoral degree.
 Therefore, the affiliation with a partner university (alongside the affiliation with the MPSCog) is an academic requirement for all doctoral candidates.

 Getting registered and accepted on the so-called vorläufige Doktorandenliste (preliminary doctoral candidates list) is a compulsory step to initiate the MPSCog program.
 However, since the supervisors for the doctoral phase are not specified until the end of the orientation phase, the preliminary registration takes place at Universität Leipzig for this period.
 Based on an agreement between the MPSCog and the Deanery of Universität Leipzig, registration is possible either at the Medical Faculty (with Prof. Arno Villringer) or at the Faculty of Life Sciences (with Prof. Erich Schröger) and will depend on the scientific background of each candidate (Figure 8).

-Our Curriculum Officer Ewa Koper will advise our candidates on the suitable choice of faculty, whereas Nicole Lorenz, our International Officer, will take care of the actual registration.
-This process does not require anything from the candidate other than providing information that Nicole will ask for in a timely manner.
+The coordination team will advise our candidates on the suitable choice of faculty, and will take care of the actual registration.
+This process does not require anything from the candidate other than providing the required information in a timely manner.
 Master candidates are registered with Humboldt-Universität zu Berlin through the Berlin School of Mind & Brain or with Freie Universität Berlin.